lidzial/Ds2025/Exercise10.md

 4. How to compare similar, but competing models?
 5. What is VIF telling us?
 6. How to choose best set of predictors for the model?

+## 1. Key measures include:

+R-squared: Proportion of variance explained by the model.

+Adjusted R-squared: Adjusted for number of predictors; useful when comparing models.

+F-statistic & p-value: Tests overall significance of the regression.

+Coefficients: Show the effect size of each predictor.

+Standard Error & t-values: Used for significance testing of coefficients.

+P-values: Help assess if individual predictors are statistically significant.

+Confidence Intervals: Estimate the range in which the true coefficient lies.

+## 2.
+To assess how well a model generalizes to unseen data.
+It helps detect overfitting and gives a more robust estimate of prediction error compared to a single train-test split.

+## 3.
+They help assess model assumptions:

+Residuals vs Fitted: Checks linearity and equal variance (homoscedasticity).

+Q-Q Plot: Assesses normality of residuals.

+Scale-Location: Checks homoscedasticity again.

+Leverage/Influence plots: Identifies outliers or influential observations.

+## 4.
+Compare Adjusted R-squared.

+Use metrics like AIC, BIC.

+Perform cross-validation and compare MSPE.

+Analyze residual plots for patterns.

+Compare VIFs to detect multicollinearity.

+## 5.
+Variance Inflation Factor (VIF) quantifies multicollinearity.
+A VIF > 10 suggests a high correlation between predictors, which can inflate variances of coefficient estimates and make them unstable.

+## 6.
+Stepwise selection (forward/backward).

+Information criteria like AIC/BIC.

+Cross-validation to test model generalizability.

+Domain knowledge to prioritize relevant features.